I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-MustSub/Readme.md

 This script will loop through an array of urls

-each URL will be passed through the subscribe function
+Each URL will be passed through the subscribe function

 ## Getting Started